joker1007/refining/README.md

 # Refining

-This gem defines `Module#refining`.
+This gem defines `Class#refining`.

-`Module#refining` is helper of defining refinement module at inner class.
+`Class#refining` is helper of defining refinement module at inner class.

 ### before